jdelrue/jumpscale_core/docs/Internals/dynamicloading.md

 c-based module (optimised for cpython)... and it goes downhill rapidly from there.  *This occurs on every single import*.

-With jumpscale plugins, a single import "Jumsccale.core.Application" can potentially hit the (distributed) filesystem well over *24 times* before the right module is actually found.
+With jumpscale plugins, a single import "Jumpscale.core.Application" can potentially hit the (distributed) filesystem well over *24 times* before the right module is actually found.